 PPD essentially gives the percentage of people predicted to experience local discomfort.
 The main factors causing local discomfort are unwanted cooling or heating of an occupant’s body.
 Common contributing factors are draft, abnormally high vertical temperature differences between the ankles and head, or floor temperature.

-According to the PPD ASHARE 55, the recommended comfort range is: [0%, 20%], and the results for this parameter are the following:
+According to the PPD ASHARE 55, the recommended comfort range is: [0%, 20%].
+By using the same cutting plane that was created previously, adjust the Coloring to ‘Predicted Percentage of Dissatisfied’:

 Have a look at our post-processing guide to learn how to use the post-processor.